NoaLwx/CreatieCoding_blog.1/posts/week6eg1.md

         this.vy = random.next(-2, 2);
     }

-    update() {
+    // define a function for update
+    // this function will create a new variable each time it moves update() {
         this.x += this.vx;
         this.y += this.vy;

+        // if it touches the left corner of the canvas,
+        // moves in the opposite dirrection
         if (this.x < 0) {
             this.x = 0;
             this.vx *= -1;
+        // similarly, if it touches the right corner of the canvas
+        // moves in the opposite direction
         } else if (this.x > renderer.width) {
             this.x = renderer.width;
             this.vx *= -1;
         }

+        // if it touches the top of the canvas,
+        // moves in the opposite direction
         if (this.y < 0) {
             this.y = 0;
             this.vy *= -1;

+        // if it touches the bottom of the canvas,
+        // moves in the opposite direction
         } else if (this.y > renderer.height) {
             this.y = renderer.height;
             this.vy *= -1;
         }
     }

+    // draw the stroke
     display() {
         renderer.stroke('#333333');
         renderer.lineWidth(5);